 Tips & Notes

-- Please note that the beef broth does not appear in the video, but it is a part of the recipe.
+- Broth: Feel free to use whatever type of broth you would like.
+Beef broth adds amazing flavor, but any kind works.
+(Note that the beef broth does not appear in the video, but it is part of the recipe.)